 If you’re a lawyer, you’re used to midnight meetings and those difficult cases.
-As with most business, communication is key, especially if you want to ace those cases and grow your law firm.
+As with most businesses, communication is key, especially if you want to ace those cases and grow your law firm.
 Increasingly, lawyers are investing in technologies that help them grow their bottom line.
 Due to its many benefits, video conferencing tops the list.

-Video conferencing for laywers results in significant productivity gains, cost savings and employee safety.
+Video conferencing for lawyers results in significant productivity gains, cost savings and employee safety.
 While large law firms have been using video conferencing for many years, recent developments have made video conferencing affordable for even the smallest firms.

-You can purchase equipment that cost tens of thousands of dollars for a fraction of that cost today.
+You can purchase equipment that costs tens of thousands of dollars for a fraction of that cost today.
 Video conferencing products have become more reliable, easy to use, more compact, and even portable.
-While investing in the right video conferencing equipment is an imperative, many firms may encounter unnecessary technical obstacles and setbacks due to poor planning.
+While investing in the right video conferencing equipment is imperative, many firms may encounter unnecessary technical obstacles and setbacks due to poor planning.